Previously written – Phuket.

-After that we sailed towards the Laem Tong beach, which is again the characteristically fine white sand and clear blue water beach.
+After that, we sailed towards the Laem Tong beach, which is again the characteristically fine white sand and clear blue water beach.

 This was the place where I dived into the sea, with a life jacket on, of course.
-I hate to say but I am scared of water.
+I hate to say, but I am scared of water.
 I so wish I was not!

 This was one of my cutest experience ever.
-Given the fact how much I fear water, this was certainly too big for me – standing stagnant, somewhere in the middle of the sea, on a rickety boat, not knowing what creature might pop up from anywhere.
+Given the fact how much I fear water, this was indeed too big for me – standing stagnant, somewhere in the middle of the sea, on a rickety boat, not knowing what creature might pop up from anywhere.

 It doesn’t have a proper beach.
-You anchor your boat near the island and then you can hear some noise which is pleasantly unpleasantly.
+You anchor your boat near the island, and then you can hear some noise which is pleasantly unpleasantly.
 And it is rhythmically aligned with the sound of the waves.

-I personally had no clue what is happening.
+I had no clue what is happening.
 And then I realized, oh, I am at the Monkey Island.

 And that is me, more shocked than surprised after I spotted the monkeys.

 Finally, we proceeded towards the Viking Caves.
-Our stoppage here was of very short duration, because the boat wala bhaiya was very tired by now.
+Our stoppage here was of short duration because the boat wala bhaiya was very tired by now.
 You can not go inside the caves, but the internet will tell you that the cave walls have paintings of the Viking ships and thus they get this name.

 We ordered the famous Papaya Salad, Massaman Curry and Pad Thai Noodles.
 Not to forget, the dessert – sticky rice and Mango.

 After this and some more shopping, I started to hike towards the cottage.
-I was literally burned in the sun and was in pain.
+I was burned in the sun and was in pain.
 But it was all worth!
 This place is probably my favourite place in Thailand.
 Please take me back!

 We retired to our cottages to catch up some sleep.
 In the evening we decided to explore the beach party scenes.
-Though none of us was in a mood to have a wild party or anything but then again, when in Roman, do as the Romans do!
+Though none of us was in a mood to have a wild party or anything but then again when in Roman, do as the Romans do!

 That is how the night ended.
 Sweet ending indeed!